I. Mission and Background

 Chancellor’s Regulation A-663 requires that the DOE provide interpretation services, either at the school/office where the parent is seeking assistance or by telephone, to the maximum extent practicable, during regular business hours to parents whose primary language is a covered language and who request such services in order to communicate with the DOE regarding critical information about their child’s education.

-Over-the-phone interpretation services are available to all schools and offices during regular business hours in over 150 languages.
-These services can be accessed by contacting the T & I Unit but are provided by a contracted vendor.
+Over-the-phone interpretation services are available, via a contracted vendor, to all schools and offices during regular business hours in over 250 languages.
 Language identification is done by either:

 - A DOE staff person identifying the language